database-mesh/pisanix/docs/blog/2022-04-25-greetings.md

 ## What can I do with Pisanix ?

-Database Mesh designs with these buildling blocks and terminology below:
+Database Mesh designs with these building blocks and terminology below:
-* Virtual Database: A database endpoint could be consumed by appliction
+* Virtual Database: A database endpoint could be consumed by application
-* Traffic Strategy: Various strategy for database traffic, such as load balancing, shardng, rate limite and circuit breaker
+* Traffic Strategy: Various strategy for database traffic, such as load balancing, sharding, rate limit and circuit breaker
 * Access Control: Providing fine-grained admission mechanism
 * Security Claim: Claim for security enhance mechanism, such as encryption
 * Audit Request: Request for user operation audit
 * Observability: Provide a config for observability of databases
 * Event Bus: Sink database change events to external systems
-* QoS Claim: Porviding several object guarantations for databases
+* QoS Claim: Porviding several object guarantee for databases
 * Backup Job: Database backup jobs
 * Schema Pipeline: Using pipeline for versioned schema changing